THmanley/leagueConstitution/README.md

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
 - During the offseason trading is still allowed.
-- Trade deadline begins as soon as the first playoff game starts.
+- Trade deadline begins at the end of NFL Week 17.
 - Draft picks up to 3 years in the future are tradable.
 - Teams must pay dues for any year they trade draft picks in if not already paid by yearly advance.